Danijel-Enoch/mai3-sample-code/README.md

 ### Contract Sample Code
 1. /src/remargin/contract-sample-code.ts
    1. setup a position 1 with 5x leverage
+   2. deposit amount into margin account
-   2. set leverage from 5 to 2
+   3. set leverage from 5 to 2
-   3. deposit amount into margin account
+   4. withdraw amount from margin account
+   5. set leverage from 2 to 10